zainabch123/react-gmail-props/README.md

 # React Props

-In this exercise, we are going to practice props.
+In this exercise, you are going to practice props.

 You'll use props to break down our email list into smaller components by passing down relevant data.